repo-sync/github-sync/README.md

 ## Usage

-Create a personal access token and add to repository's secret as `PAT`
+Use GitHub provided unique token created automatically as GITHUB_TOKEN secret in your workflow.

 ### GitHub Actions
 ```